 The lobby was a smattering of suits, briefcases and clacking high heels.
 Lenny pressed the button to the lift, shifted on her feet considering her options, and then started up the stairs without waiting.

 She took the stairs two at a time at a full sprint, taking advantage of the need to expel some of her nervous energy.
 She didn't bother removing her high heels and smirked to herself at how stubborn she was about even the smallest things.
+She couldn't squelch the anticipation that built in her with every stride; as if she was finally headed in a direction that was taking her somewhere better than where she had been.
 Her long legs quickly carried her to the third floor where she exited, barely winded.
 She straightened her pressed white blouse and strode to the receptionist's desk coolly.

 The woman behind the desk looked up at Lenny's approach with a practiced smile.
 "May I help you?"
 Her deep red hair was pulled back into a tight bun and her wide green eyes were framed by thick, trendy glasses.

 Lenny sat in the chair stiffly.
-She hated the scratchy fabric of her dress pants against her legs and the pinch that accompanied wearing the heels.
+She hated the scratchy fabric of her dress pants against her legs and the pinch that accompanied wearing heels.
 Hopefully it would be worth it.
 She could suffer a few minutes of physical discomfort if it meant changing the direction her life had been going.
 Nearly any new direction would be welcome at this point.

-Lenny had called the number on impulse and set up an interview.
+Lenny had called the number and set up an interview immediately.
 The required travel was the most appealing part.
 She needed to get away.
 Now.
 She really didn't care, apart from prostitution or porn, what she had to do to make that happen.

 Lenny nodded and smiled, "Or Lenna.
 It was my grandmother's name."